Eragoo/rmq-lab/rmq.spring.publisher/readme-article.md

 # Spring RabbitTemplate High-Performance Publishing

 When building high-throughput messaging systems with RabbitMQ, the choice of publishing strategy can dramatically impact both performance and reliability, especially when you rely on abstractions like Spring RabbitTemplate.
-I've performed some tests which led me to dig into documentation and source code to understand the behavior behind the scenes, and today I want to share my observations.
+This article is a follow-up to my previous article where async confirmations were not covered in detail.

 ## Simplest Confirmations with Callbacks